-The Club's net pension liability as of December 31, 2022 and 2021 amounted to P1,101,634 and P1,372,200, respectively (see Note 15).
+The Club's net pension liability as at December 31, 2023 amounted to P1,584,112 (2022 - P1,101,634) (Note 13).

 Recognizing deferred tax assets

 Deferred tax assets are recognized for all deductible temporary differences to the extent that it is probable that taxable profit will be available against which these can be utilized.
 Significant management judgment is required to determine the amount of deferred tax assets that can be recognized.
 These assets are periodically reviewed for realization.
 Periodic reviews cover the nature and amount of all deductible temporary differences, expected timing when assets will be used or liabilities will be required to be reported, reliability of historical profitability of businesses expected to provide future earnings and tax planning strategies which can be utilized to increase the likelihood that tax assets will be realized.